tildesarecool/SteamZipper/README.md

 ### Feature Wishlist

 - Zipping multiple files at once using a job pool (like dogpool but uglier)
-- created config file or "answer file" for repeat running
 - A companion script that as a batch or selectively on unzips the games to a destination
 - Some form of UI, at least as an option, would be nice.
 I'll just use the one that comes with Python.
 Or the thing I just found out about, [PwshSpectreConsole](https://spectreconsole.net/).
-- an argument to select a compression level besides the default
-- really far off: make what is used for compressing the folders more modular e.g. you can use a PS replacement for compress-archive, 7zip, winrar or some other utility.
+- really far off: make what is used for compressing the folders more modular e.g. you can use a PS replacement for the compress-archive cmdlet such as  7zip, winrar or some other utility.
 - implement a what-if parameter that shows what operations would and in a perfect world an estimate of how much disk space that would require and how much appare space there is on the destination storage device
 - create a version (or refactor, whatever) of it to exist on the PS packages site
   - I'm not paying for a certificate though
+- implement way of provided a text file list of folders to be compressed in place of destination path [done]
-- a log file of success failure of items like creating the destination folder it doesn't exist successfully zip a folder (completed via start-transcript)
+- a log file of success failure of items like creating the destination folder it doesn't exist successfully zip a folder [done]
 - more/better error checking and dealing with the errors (effectively done)
-- --re-write that gnarly if condition so it looks a lot better and is easier to follow [replaced]--
 - Some semblance of dealing with duplicate zips via parameter or whatever [done]
+- created config file or "answer file" for repeat running [done]
+- - an argument to select a compression level besides the default [done]

 Might be a little much just for a thing that zips some folders.

 ---

+### 9 March 2025

+- finally got a milestone for a working version of the regression test script.
+This script ended up with static paths and file name lists so it would require editing if someone else wanted to try to use it for some reason.

 ### 9 March 2025